zooxo/scat/README.md

-# Welcome to ScAt (Scientific RPN Calculator on a Digispark)
+# Welcome to ScAt - Scientific RPN Calculator on a Digispark
 Version 1.0 ... (c) 2018 by deetee/zooxo

 ScAt is free software.
 You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.